When it comes to parenting, I feel like mothers and fathers are always hearing what they shouldn’t be doing.

 So, when my three-year-old cries because he wants to read the book we left at Oma’s house, not any of the twenty others we have at home, I respond by letting him know that I understand how upset he is, creating space for him to let it all out.

 “Oh man, you REALLY wanted to read the book we forgot at Oma’s house tonight.
 I hear you.
 ONLY that book, right?
 Aw man.
 I hear you.
 I’m here.”

 When my 18-month-old bumps her head, a common occurrence, I console her with my calm and comforting presence.

 As she cries in my arms, I might say, “Ouch, you hit your head on the table.
 That didn’t feel good, did it.
 I hear you.”

 The amazing discovery I have made is that my kids usually seem to bounce back from their disappointments, pain and frustration pretty quickly when they don’t have to prove their right to be upset.

-By validating their emotions and letting them know I’m right there with them as they journey through their emotional storms, I’m sending them the message that they don’t need to fight to be heard.
+By validating how they’re feeling and letting them know I’m right there with them as they move through their emotions, I’m sending them the message that they don’t need to fight to be heard.
 I’m attuned to the messages behind what their words and tears are telling me.

 3. I see you

 I once read Katie from Thriving Littles suggest that we replace the label “attention-seeking” behavior with “attachment-seeking.”
 Further, what we often view as a child fishing for praise, affection and compliments is usually not a mission to hear the words, “Good job!” but rather, something deeper: a bid for connection.

 When a child’s gaze meets our own, often a smile and nod sending the message, “I enjoy my view,” is worth more than any form of praise.